 Born into poverty and dogged by ill health, Croll received limited schooling but had a huge desire to learn.
-After a succession of jobs including millwright, joiner and insurance salesman, Croll finally got his lucky break, aged 38: he became a janitor at Anderson University.
-Here he had access to the library, where he taught himself physics and astronomy.
-So, while mopping floors , he came up with the theories which formed his great work Climate and Time.
+After a succession of jobs including millwright, joiner and insurance salesman, Croll finally got his lucky break, aged 38: he became a janitor at Anderson University, USA.
+Once there he had access to the library, where he taught himself physics and astronomy.
+While mopping floors he came up with the theories which formed his great work Climate and Time.
 In this entertaining, engaging and interactive performance, historical interpreter Nicola Wright tells the remarkable story of James Croll and shares his legacy as the father of climate science.